Robert Miller (bassist)

 Robert Miller (born July 13, 1951) is an American musician, songwriter, podcaster and author.
 Miller is the band leader and the bassist, composer and a vocalist for the jazz-rock-latin fusion band Project Grand Slam.

 Life and career

 Miller was born and raised in New York City by his parents.
 His father was also a musician and played the trumpet.
 Miller has one younger brother.

 Miller graduated from Martin Van Buren High School (NYC) in 1968 and from Boston University in 1972 with a degree in Broadcasting and Film.

-Miller's youthful dream was to be a full time musician.
+Miller's dream was to be a full time musician.
 He began playing piano at age 5, then switched to the trumpet, then taught himself guitar and bass as a teenager.
 At 19 he briefly studied the bass with Jimmy Garrison, John Coltrane’s bassist.

 Miller returned to Boston in 1971 and began playing at all the local clubs and concert venues with his jazz-rock band Sagov while also working at WGBH, the public television station.